chiabingxuan/DSA3101-Group-Project/README.md

 ##### 5.3.3.1 Overall Fluctuations in Ridership

 We take a preliminary look at the travel patterns, with reference to `nus_trip_markers_timelapse.html`.
-It can be seen that the number of lines drawn remain consistently high from 10 am - 2 pm, further supporting the conclusion drawn in Section 5.5.1.
+It can be seen that the number of lines drawn **remain consistently high from 10 am - 2 pm**, further supporting the conclusion drawn in Section 5.5.1.
 However, we look to delve deeper into more specific time periods for which the network of lines drawn is significantly dense.
 We sieve out a few time periods that are of note:

 |     Time Period     |      Possible Reason       |
 | :-----------------: | :------------------------: |